Get insider access

 1.1 Entertainment / HTPC

 The Dell KB216 is terrible for an entertainment or home theater setup.
-It's a wired-only keyboard, so you must sit close to your computer.
+It's a wired-only keyboard, which can limit how far you can sit from your screen.
 It's also a full-size model, which means it's relatively large and unwieldy to use while seated.
-It has several dedicated volume keys but lacks a trackpad, control knob, or other dedicated media controls.
+While it has a dedicated mute button and volume keys, other media controls are controlled with hotkey combinations rather than dedicated keys.
 Lastly, this keyboard lacks backlighting, making it hard to see key legends in a darkened room.

 Pros